 Yes, empathy is a cognitive skill.
-By definition, cognition is a process of acquiring knowledge and understanding through observation.
+By definition, cognition is the process of acquiring knowledge and understanding through observation.

 So how does this relate to empathy?

 Cognitive empathy is often called empathic accuracy.
-This means having an acute ability to determine what’s on someone’s mind and how they feel in any particular given moment.
+This means having the acute ability to determine what’s on someone’s mind and how they feel at any given moment.

 Do Psychopaths Have Cognitive Empathy?

-Well, in a way, psychopaths are masters of emotional intelligence.
+According to an article in Greater Good Magazine by the University of California, Berkeley, psychopaths have lower neural activity in the parts of the brain that are responsible for ethics and empathy.
+In a way, psychopaths are masters of emotional intelligence.
 What’s more, they are known to have the ability to sense other people’s feelings with great accuracy.

 It means psychopaths recognize emotions and they know what others think, but they simply don’t care.
 In fact, it’s not uncommon for them to abuse other people’s feelings to manipulate them into certain actions.